 - a lump or growth anywhere on the face, nose or roof of the mouth that does not go away

-- pain or numbness in parts of your face, particularly the upper cheek, that doesn’t go away
+- pain or numbness and tingling in parts of your face, particularly the upper cheek, that doesn’t go away

 - loose teeth